IgnacioGans/ChatRoomJobsityNetCoreMVC/README.md

 - Make sure you have _Visual Studio 2019_
 - Run the file _ChatRoom_Jobsity.sln_
 - And just hit the button play on Visual Studio to run the project.
-- Two user can enter on the chat: Jobsity and Admin with password jobsity.
+- Two users can enter the chat: Jobsity and Admin with password jobsity.
 - Open another browser and copy the same link to run another user and enter another chat.
 - and Try to Send Message between of two browser!
 XD